trivago/parallel-webpack/README.md

 ## Node.js API

-Just like Webpack, you can also use `parallel-webpack` as an API from node.js:
+Just like webpack, you can also use `parallel-webpack` as an API from node.js:

 ```javascript
 var run = require('parallel-webpack').run,